ilikepizza107/PowerPC-Assembly-Functions/README.md

 	- data.cmnu (or dnet.cmnu, if using the DOLPHIN version) (the edited version of data.cmnu)
 	- data.cmnu.bak (or dnet.cmnu.bak) (a backup of the cmnu file that was present in this directory before this program was last run)

-... and the following newly edited files in the base folder...
+... and the following newly edited files in the base folder:

 	- codeset.txt
 	- log.txt